Cursor, a pile of repos, and two strange fights to make semantic search work

 The cost is that the workstation’s own files aren’t a folder in this workspace.
 That’s an acceptable tradeoff for me: the workstation changes rarely, and I can work on it from the main checkout.

-The goal is to re-include the repos for search while leaving them out of git, and to do it without dragging in node_modules and build outputs.
+Search tools honor .gitignore — they won’t descend into ignored paths.
+For me, repos/ is in .gitignore, so out of the box anything that respects .gitignore skips it when searching from the root.
+The goal is to re-include the repos for search while leaving them out of version control, and to do it without dragging in node_modules and build output.

 .gitignore keeps the repos out of version control: